this is a comment in Rx <- 3 to assign a value, 3, to a variable, xlength(thing) returns the number of elements contained in the variable collectionc(value1, value2, value3) creates a vectorcontainer[i] selects the i'th element from the variable containerList objects in current environment ls()

 Remove all objects from current environment rm(list = ls())

-Create a contitional using if
+Create a contitional using if, else if, and else

 if(x > 0){